Reactive Vs. Preventive Vs. Predictive Maintenance

 Maintenance work, such as replacing and repairing parts and servicing equipment, can be a large financial burden to the organization.

-This could be prevented by treating the problem rather than the symptom.
+This could be prevented by treating the problem rather than the symptoms.
+Learn more about reactive maintenance and common disadvantages.

 2. Preventive Maintenance